 James Clerk Maxwell

 Although Maxwell’s tutor had once described his young charge as “slow,” the facts suggest that the slow one in the duo may, in fact, have been the tutor who failed to recognize Maxwell’s brilliance.
 Maxwell was an intensely curious and talented student.
-At the age of 14 he made his first contribution to mathematics in the study of oval curves, and actually published a paper on the topic.
-At age 15 or 16 he was admitted to the University of Edinburgh.
+At the age of fourteen, he made his first contribution to mathematics in the study of oval curves, and actually published a paper on the topic.
+At age fifteen or sixteen he was admitted to the University of Edinburgh.
 In 1850, he transferred to Trinity College, Cambridge University in England and four years later placed second in the difficult Tripos exam.
 He then received a fellowship to Cambridge, became a tutor himself for a while, and then, in 1856, became a professor at Marischal College in Aberdeen, Scotland.
 It was at Marischal that Maxwell rekindled an early interest in Saturn’s rings.
-Using mathematics, not a telescope, he theorized that the rings could not be solid, as was then widely believed.
+Using mathematics, not a telescope, he theorized that the rings could not be solid, as was then widely believed, but made of many particles all orbiting the planet.
 His paper on the subject garnered him the prestigious Adam’s Prize.

 Unfortunately, just four years after joining Marischal College, Maxwell lost his professorship due to a reorganization of the faculty.
 A short time later, however, Maxwell became a professor at King’s College, London and remained there for six years.
 It was at King’s College that Maxwell performed his most important research.
 It was there, for example, that Maxwell worked out his “kinetic theory of gases,” which has to do with the motion of atoms in a gas and where he demonstrated color photography.
 Most importantly however, it was during the 1860s that Maxwell began formulating the equations that are the foundation of electromagnetic theory.
 This work is considered by many to be one of the greatest intellectual achievements of all time.

 Maxwell’s Equations are not the four simple looking equations we use today.
-Initially Maxwell wrote a set of 20 equations, which were incomprehensible to most of his contemporaries.
+Initially Maxwell wrote a set of twenty equations, which were incomprehensible to most of his contemporaries.
 His ideas were so advanced that very few people understood the importance of what he had done.
-It wasn’t until a few others such as English physicist Oliver Heaviside took a look at the equations more than a decade later that their importance began to be recognized.
+It wasn’t until more than a decade later that their importance began to be recognized.

 In his final days, Maxwell confided in a friend and colleague from Cambridge: